Polymer/old-docs-site/app/1.0/toolbox/server.md

 This means that the shell code can lazy-load `detail-view.html` _without having to know whether it is bundled or unbundled_.
 It relies on the server and browser to load the dependencies in the most efficient way.

+## Deploy with the reference server

+To deploy with the reference server, you'll need to install the

 ## Background: HTTP/2 and HTTP/2 server push